An insider’s view of how a $40 million software company bought a $165 million company

-In 2018 there were 2,746 software mergers and acquisitions.
-There were 656 in the first quarter of 2019 alone.
+The pace of mergers and acquisitions in the tech market is on track to set new records this year.
+The Software Equity Group reported that there were 3,052 software M&A transactions in 2020.
+In the first half of 2021, there were 769 deals.
+They estimate that 2021 will set a new record.
 While the number of IPOs is on the rise, M&A represents the most likely exit scenario for most companies.
 Integrating two companies after a merger is tough.
 The stories of acquisition integration failures are legendary.
 Here’s a link to the 37 largest M&A failures in recent history.
 Years ago I was part of an acquisition integration project.
 I worked for a $40 million division of a conglomerate that acquired a $165 million business unit of a Fortune 500 company.
-This is the story of that project and what I learned from it.
+This is my story M&A Integration War Story.

 In the late 1990s, I was a director in the marketing department of Sterling Software’s $40 million Application Development Division.
 Sterling had acquired KnowledgeWare in 1994.
 They split the business among two Sterling business units.
 In 1997 Sterling acquired Texas Instruments’ Software division for $165 million and integrated it with the Application Development Division.
 This story is about my participation in the integration process and the lessons I learned.